ISMAILGAMAL/TheShadowEngine/README.md

 A chess engine made entirely in C++ utilizing negamax, iterative deepening, quiescence search, transposition tables and move ordering using MVV-LVA (Most valuable victim-Least valuable aggressor).

+It was able to achieve 1819 ELO on rapid matches on lichess which says that it's better than 82.7% of rapid players on lichess.

+Here's the Ai's lichess account: https://lichess.org/@/TheShadowEngine

 ## Installation:

 Copy the repository to your local machine: